rxlabz/rxlabz.github.io/_posts/2017-06-13-sytody-flutter-natif-plugins-en.md

 <!--more-->

-That this story begins in May is in no way innocuous, quite the contrary ...
+That this story begins in May is in no way trivial, quite the contrary ...
 It is well known, in french we say :

 >**"En mai, fais ce qu'il te plait !"**.